abyarth7/chitti/src/ruby/README.md

 ```

-Order of execution of interceptors will be  Global followed by sevice specific
+Order of execution of interceptors will be  Global followed by service specific

 ## 6. Custom Error Implementation